Trashytalk/piwardrive/REFERENCE.md

 ## Status Service and Web UI

-Running `python -m service` starts a FastAPI server on `0.0.0.0:8000`.
+Running `piwardrive-service` starts a FastAPI server on `0.0.0.0:8000`.
 The `/status` endpoint returns recent health records and `/logs` tails the configured log file (`app.log` by default).
 Set `PW_API_PASSWORD_HASH` to require HTTP basic authentication.
 The optional React frontend under `webui/` consumes this API and can be built with `npm run build`.

 ## GPS and Bluetooth Polling